health and fitness

-Our bodies are merely the vessel that contains us (our essence, our soul, our consciousness, etc…), our only mode of transportation, and at its core, just an elaborate means of maintaining our dna and facilitating its transfer to the next generation.
-And if our bodies were just vessels to get us around, that would be a good enough reason to maintain its health to the fullest, but our bodies are more than just vessels, they are a part of our being - there is a mind-body interconnection that cannot be overlooked.
+Our bodies are merely vessels that contain us (our essence, our soul, our consciousness, etc…), our only mode of transportation, and at its core, just an elaborate means of maintaining our dna and facilitating its transfer to the next generation.
+And if our bodies were just vessels to get us around, that would be a good enough reason to maintain their health to the fullest, but our bodies are more than just vessels, they are a part of our being - there is a mind-body interconnection that cannot be overlooked.
 Our musculoskeletal system responds to the brain’s commands for movement, but conversely, our movements trigger neurochemical responses in the brain as well.
 How we use our bodies affects not just our ability to do the things we desire to do, but our mood (our mental and emotional state), our current health, and our future wellness (our lifespan).
-All taken together, how we treat our bodies, our physical conditioning, is what will determine not just our lifespan, but our healthspan.
+All taken together, how we treat our bodies (our physical conditioning) is what will determine not just our lifespan, but our healthspan.

 Strength, Fitness, and The Adventure Life Project